 Bills are generated on an hourly basis.
 The bill of an hour is generated one to two hours after the current hour.
 Fees are automatically deducted from your account.

-If you want to use the same amount of resources at a more favorable price, you can use resource plans.
+Resource plans allow you to utilize a fixed amount of resources at a discounted rate, helping you reduce costs.
 For more information, see Resource plans.

-If you want to unsubscribe from Function Compute, refer to Can I unsubscribe from Function Compute if I have an overdue payment and no longer want to use the service?
-How do I settle overdue payments?
+If you want to deactivate Function Compute, see How do I deactivate Function Compute when I have an overdue payment?
+How do I settle the overdue bill?